 Download the entry form from this web site, when it becomes available, and submit your entry package by an electronic format (e.g. MS Word file for the entry form, PDF for plans, and JPEG, TIFF or PNG for images).
 Entry is free.

 - A completed and approved entry form.

 - High-resolution images of the job and examples of the work done (300dpi and about A5 sized or better.
 Make sure you have permission to use the photos).
-We will be publicising the finalist’s entries in AV Asia Pacific magazine, on the AVIA web site, and at the AVIA Presentation at Integrate 2019 in Melbourne.
+We will be publicising the finalist’s entries in AV Asia Pacific magazine, on the AVIA web site, and at the AVIA Presentation at the Integrate 2021 show in Melbourne.